Dragooz/Soft-Computing---Face-Mask-Detector/README.md

 # Soft-Computing---Face-Mask-Detector

 ## Face Mask Detector Project
-This project focus mainly on training a model that is able to classify whether the people wear a mask correctly, incorrectly or do not wear mask.
+COVID-19 pandamic is now greatly influences the life-style of humans.
+Everyone that going out to the public should wear mask to protect themselves as well as other people.
+This project focus mainly on creating a model that is able to classify whether the people wear a mask correctly, incorrectly or do not wear mask so that action can be taken on those who do not wear a mask properly.
 The model will be deployed associated with face detector model, with the aid of OpenCV.

 ### Objectives:
 1. To detect whether the person wear a mask correctly, wear a mask incorrectly or do not wear a mask.